 -spelling

-well as everyone, ordinary words.
+well as everyday, ordinary words.
 I had to ask my husband how to

 -understanding what I've